splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-day-by-day.rst

       :width: 50%
       :alt: M,W,F shift in checkout schedule.

-Using the schedule preview, Skyler verifies that they configured the M,W,F shift correctly.
+Using the :guilabel:`Schedule Preview`, Skyler verifies that they configured the M,W,F shift correctly.
 Alex is on call Monday, Wednesday, and Friday for 24 hours and then the next responder takes over.

 .. image:: /_images/incident-intelligence/use-cases/Day-by-day-MWF-preview.png
       :width: 99%
-      :alt: Schedule preview for M,W,F shift.
+      :alt: Schedule Preview for M,W,F shift.

 .. raw:: html